klaytn/klaytn-docs/docs/dapp/tutorials/migrating-ethereum-app-to-klaytn.md

 This tutorial is intended to give a guide to migrate an Ethereum App to Klaytn.
 No previous Klaytn experience is needed.
 A simple blockchain app will be used as a sample to show how to migrate an Ethereum App to Klaytn.

 We will focus only on the code modifications required to migrate an Ethereum App to Klaytn.
-If you need details on creating a Klaytn dApp, Please refer to [CountBApp Tutorial](count-bapp/README.md).
+If you need details on creating a Klaytn dApp, Please refer to [CountDApp Tutorial](count-dapp/README.md).

 > **Source Code**
 > Complete source code can be found on GitHub at [https://github.com/klaytn/countbapp](https://github.com/klaytn/countbapp)